U.S. immigration policy toward the People's Republic of China: Conflicts in regard to recognition

 Due in part to political and ideological tensions between the United States and the newly established People's Republic of China, the United States maintained that the Republic of China in Taiwan was the only China it would hold official diplomatic relations with.

 From 1949 until 1979, the People's Republic of China and the United States had no formal diplomatic ties and it was not until the late 1960s the two countries began serious bilateral talks to improve diplomatic relations.

 As a result of this, the United States maintained the same quota for all Chinese immigrants coming from both the People's Republic of China and the Republic of China.

 In February 1972, President Richard Nixon traveled to Beijing, Hangzhou, and Shanghai.
 At the conclusion of his trip, the U.S. and P.R.C.
 Governments issued the Shanghai Communiqué, a statement of their foreign policy views.
 It wasn't until Nixon's trip that the United States recognized the People's Republic of China as the official China.
 On January 1, 1979, the United States transferred diplomatic recognition from Taipei to Beijing.
 The U.S. reiterated the Shanghai Communiqué's acknowledgment of the Chinese position that there is only one China and that Taiwan is a part of China; Beijing acknowledged that the American people would continue to carry on commercial, cultural, and other unofficial contacts with the people of Taiwan.
 The Taiwan Relations Act made the necessary changes in U.S. domestic law to permit such unofficial relations with Taiwan to flourish.

-The Taiwan Relations Act also allowed for separate quotas as the term "Republic of China" would no longer be used "Taiwan" would be a separate entity under the rulings of Nationalist party.
+The Taiwan Relations Act also allowed for separate quotas as the term "Republic of China" would no longer be used "Taiwan" would be a separate entity under the rulings of the Nationalist party.